Arguably the most important process in marketing your WordPress website.

-The process of identifying your market place and customer behaviour will give you further insights in where best to start with SEO.
+The process of identifying your marketplace and customer behaviour will give you further insights into where best to start with SEO.

 Content production is often one of the things most businesses struggle with the most.

-Mainly down to resource more than anything else – writing content for your website takes time and it’s out of the reach of many SMEs to have a full or part-time copywriter.
+Mainly down to resources more than anything else – writing content for your website takes time and it’s out of the reach of many SMEs to have a full or part-time copywriter.

 Without great content, SEO becomes difficult – there’s only so much you can do to optimise previously optimised pages and posts.

 Producing content for your site should fall in line with the overall SEO strategy for your site and if this is done correctly to start with, you should easily be able to produce a list of several months worth of content.

 It’s better to post regularly than sporadically.
 If you think you are only going to be able to post once a month, it’s best to do that rather than four months of nothing and then four at once.

 It’s also important to consider the additional content for your posts, such as images, video, white papers and so on.